-Bachelor of Arts students at Mount Allison learns to become problem solvers and innovative thinkers who approach issues with an open mind and think critically.
+Bachelor of Arts students at Mount Allison learn to become problem solvers and innovative thinkers who approach issues with an open mind and think critically.

 You learn to communicate clearly, argue logically, cultivate leadership and collaboration skills, and expand your world view.